PKWA Law Practice LLC

 Withdrawal of Consent

-If you wish to withdraw your consent to any use or disclosure of your personal data as set out above, you may contact us.
+If you wish to withdraw your consent to any use or disclosure of your personal data or confidential information as set out above, you may contact us.

-Please note that if you withdraw your consent to any or all or disclosure of your personal data, depending on the nature of your request, we may not be in a position to continue to provide our services to you.
+Please note that if you withdraw your consent to any or all or disclosure of your personal data or confidential information, depending on the nature of your request, we may not be in a position to continue to provide our services to you.
 Such withdrawal may also result in the termination of any agreement you may have with us.
 Our rights and remedies are expressly reserved in such event.

 A pixel tag, also known as a web beacon, is an invisible tag placed on certain pages of our website but not on your computer.
 Pixel tags are usually used in conjunction with cookies and are used to monitor the behaviour of users visiting the website.